 Join a Club: Whether it’s a local hobby group, book club, parenting network or fitness center, it’s bound to bring you together with others in your community.

 Take a Class: Check local community centers and colleges for options that interest you.
 Knock out a few birds with one stone by learning somethings new while meeting people.

 Craving more for your neighborhood?
-Take a look at some of our Community Action resources in the Related list below to take the next steps.
+Take a look at some of our Community Action resources to take the next steps.